JMC Software AG

 2 Contract structure and conclusion

 b.
-The contract between JMC and Customer shall be concluded by Customer's acceptance of the offer made by JMC or by both parties signing a separate written contract document.
-The acceptance of the offer can also be made by acting without contradiction, namely by the customer accepting or using the services of JMC.
+The contract between CONVOTIS and Customer shall be concluded by Customer's acceptance of the offer made by CONVOTIS or by both parties signing a separate written contract document.
+The acceptance of the offer can also be made by acting without contradiction, namely by the customer accepting or using the services of CONVOTIS.

 c.
-Unless otherwise stated, offers from JMC are valid for 30 days.
+Unless otherwise stated, offers from CONVOTIS are valid for 30 days.

 Services, duties to cooperate and remuneration